nerobot/uart_2_driver/README.md

 # UART_2_DRIVER

-Module to init and driver the uart 2 module
+Module to init and driver the uart 2 module.
+The module contains the code for direct control of the uart hardware, including setting up the module and reading / setting registers.

+Details such as sending / reading strings are controlled in the uart_controller module instead.

 ## Installation